-William also develops many other types of machinery such as harvesting equipment, cherry de-stemmers, vegetable peelers, and a machine that creates concrete formed bricks and lays them in place to construct buildings. ► 1929 William's bean harvesting equipment is sold to Fremont Canning Company in Fremont, Michigan.
+William's bean harvesting equipment is sold to Fremont Canning Company in Fremont, Michigan.
 Up until this time, beans had been picked by hand.
 This invention represented a tremendous reduction in labor and cost savings.
-Circa 1929, the company was renamed Urschel Laboratories.

-William Urschel (L) with the owners of the Scott-Viner Harvesting Co. ▶ 1930s The Model 30 Cutter is developed to cut green beans into shorter pieces.
+William Urschel (L) with the owners of the Scott-Viner Harvesting Co.

+The Model 30 Cutter is developed to cut green beans into shorter pieces.
 This machine is still in production today.

 The Model 6 Dicer is introduced.
-It is developed to dice vegetables and fruits for canning, but later is obsoleted by more advanced dicers. ▶ 1936 The first international sales representative from Canada, Chisholm Machinery Sales, is contracted through a handshake agreement.
+It is developed to dice vegetables and fruits for canning, but later is obsoleted by more advanced dicers.

+The first international sales representative from Canada, Chisholm Machinery Sales, is contracted through a handshake agreement.

-Patents included: harvesting equipment, bean cutting machinery, mechanical movement of lifting and removing appendages from certain crops, mechanical movement involved in placement of building forms to produce structures, fruit/ vegetable cutter, vegetable shredder/slicer, and various food processing inventions.
+Patents included: harvesting equipment, bean cutting machinery, mechanical movement of lifting and removing appendages from certain crops, mechanical movement involved in placement of building forms to produce structures, fruit/vegetable cutter, vegetable shredder/slicer, and various food processing inventions.